2 January 2025

 3 - Implement a vendor management system that works for your specific requirements

 Vendor management systems come in all shapes and sizes.
-While some are designed for the large contingent spend volume of large enterprise organizations, others have been specifically designed for company’s with smaller contingent workforce and are considerably easier to use for smaller teams.
+While some are designed for the large contingent spend volume of large enterprise organizations, others have been specifically designed for companies with smaller contingent workforces and are considerably easier to use for smaller teams.

 The vendor management system that you implement into your business should be specific to the unique needs of your business.
 If not, you may find you're spending more money than you need to, and that the system is too complex for your employees to use.